neutrinomuon/PyPhotometry/README.md

 The following magnitude systems are supported by PyPhotometry:

 - VEGA standard: Based on the Bessel (2005), Cousins & Jones (1976), and Kitchin (2003) references.
-- VEGA proposed by Bohlin and Gilland 2004.
+- VEGA proposed by Bohlin and Gilland 2004;
-- M_AB standard system: Based on Oke (1974) reference.
+- AB standard system: Based on Oke (1974) reference;
-- M_TG standard system (Thuan & Gunn): Based on Oke & Gunn (1983), Schild (1984), Schneider et al. (1983), Thuan & Gunn (1976), and Wade et al. (1979) references.
+- TG standard system (Thuan & Gunn): Based on Oke & Gunn (1983), Schild (1984), Schneider et al. (1983), Thuan & Gunn (1976), and Wade et al. (1979) references;
-- WFPC2 system: Based on the Stone (1996) reference.
+- WFPC2 system: Based on the Stone (1996) reference;
-- FOCA at 2000 system.
+- FOCA at 2000 system;
 - Without any calibration.

 ##### Calibration Stars

 PyPhotometry provides calibration stars used in the magnitude systems:

-- VEGA spectrum: Intrinsic Flux - erg/s/cm2/A.
+- VEGA spectrum: Intrinsic Flux - [erg/s/cm2/A].
-- SUN spectrum: Intrinsic Flux - erg/s/A.
+- SUN spectrum: Intrinsic Flux - [erg/s/A].
 - F subdwarf: Used to calibrate the Thuan & Gunn system.

 For more details on the usage and options, please refer to the PyPhotometry